What are minimally invasive and robotic spine surgery?

-- Risk of injury to the nerves or spinal cord resulting in pain or even paralysis
+- Risk of injury to the nerves or spinal cord resulting in pain or even paralysis.

-- The estimated risk of paralysis for major spinal reconstructions is somewhere around 1 in 10,000
+- The estimated risk of paralysis for major spinal reconstructions is somewhere around 1 in 10,000.

-- Pain from the surgery itself
+- Pain from the surgery itself.

-To help you regain strength and speed your recovery, your doctor may recommend physical therapy.
+To help you regain strength and speed your recovery, your provider may recommend physical therapy.
 This will depend on the procedure and your general physical condition.
 Specific exercises will help you become strong enough to return to work and daily activities.

 Appointments & Locations